miurahr/omegat-textra-plugin/DEVELOP.md

 ## Development tools

-ReST plugin is developed with Gradle build tool and IntelliJ IDEA.
+Textra plugin is developed with Gradle build tool and IntelliJ IDEA.
-It depends on  Java8.